-Whole30 & Clean-eating on a Budget
+Whole30 & Wholesome Eating on a Budget

-I worry Whole30/clean eating gets a bad wrap as too expensive or only can be successful if you have access to specialty natural food stores or buy expensive convenience products.
+I worry Whole30/whole-food eating gets a bad wrap as too expensive or only can be successful if you have access to specialty natural food stores or buy expensive convenience products.
 NO. You can eat clean on a budget without those!
-Most of those products are recent anyway, and many successfully ROCKED their first Whole30 or transition to clean eating without the conveniences that admittedly can cost more.
+Most of those products are recent anyway, and many successfully ROCKED their first Whole30 or transition to whole-food eating without the conveniences that admittedly can cost more.

 My husband and I started our family during our college years #starvingstudents – we were grateful for programs like WIC and foodstamps to help get us through that.
 Once we got his first “real” job, moving cross country to FL devoured our savings and money did not stretch as far as we thought it would.
 We were BROKE.
 We made just enough to notqualify for food stamps, like we did in college, but not enough to feel comfortable.
 We were painfully tight – running our AC at like 82 degrees to save money, only had one car and walked most places to save on gas.
 I know that feeling when money is constantly a weight on your back of worries and you struggle to cover the needs, no less the wants.

 That’s not our life now, but we have 5 boys to try to keep fed and whom we’d eventually like to send to college.
 We have always lived on a budget.
 Thus, I wanted to share with those who connect to the budget-living life, but want more for themselves and their families than inexpensive TV dinners and non-food food.

-Tip #1 – Stick to Your List, and Waste not, Want not
+Tip #1 – Stick to Your List